KaitDooley/Binex-Writeups/binex_tuts/01_var_overflow/README.md

 Maybe you didn't supply enough input?
 Try again!
 ```

-2. Determine the distance to the target variable.
+2. Determine the distance to the target variable ~ 3 sets of 8 bytes = `24` bytes
-    `0x69e8 - 0x69d0 = 24`
 3. Create the payload ~ 24 bytes of garbage to reach target variable
 ```
 from pwn import *